Cwang4749/Memory-Game/README.md

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)
 [If I had more time to work on this project, I would spend my time looking into how to implement certain features such as user customization of the buttons, user selected difficulty, an option to enter a name and a ranking system These features are more targeted at improving user experience.
-In terms of the timer and ranking system, it would be used to rank players based on their progress through the game.
+In terms of the ranking system, it would be used to rank players based on their progress through the game.
 On a technical level, I assume I would have to learn more about storing data into servers such that the rankings are preserved even after the user has exited the session.
 Something else I could do would be to comment out my code and rebuild everything from scratch except using different methods to achieve